Islamic Civilization Center: History

 The Center was an initiative of the president of Uzbekistan Shavkat Mirziyoyev who envisaged it as a vehicle to scientifically substantiate the greatness of Islamic civilization and portray Islam as a religion of "goodness, peace and tolerance."

 Mirziyoyev formally announced the establishment of the Center for Islamic Culture in June 2017.
 Later, he proposed renaming it the Center for Islamic Civilization.

+The major benefactor of the project was Alisher Usmanov, an Uzbek billionaire and philanthropist, who not only financed the construction but also donated a collection of rare and valuable books.

-In July 2021, President Mirziyoyev hailed the Center as a scientific and educational instituion that would highlight Uzbekistan's role in the cultural heritage of the region.
+In July 2021, President Mirziyoyev hailed the Center as a scientific and educational institution that would highlight Uzbekistan's role in the cultural heritage of the region.
 Among its missions would be to establish libraries and train guides and translators.
-The Center for Islamic Civilization will cooperate with UNESCO, ISESCO and other international organizations.The ICESCO Manuscripts Center will be housed at the Center.The center will have four thematic galleries focusing on Pre-Islamic Heritage, the First Renaissance (8th–13th centuries), the Second Renaissance (15th century) and Modern Uzbekistan.
+The Center for Islamic Civilization will cooperate with UNESCO, ISESCO and other international organizations.
+The ICESCO Manuscripts Center will be housed there.
+The center will have four thematic galleries focusing on Pre-Islamic Heritage, the First Renaissance (8th–13th centuries), the Second Renaissance (15th century) and Modern Uzbekistan.

-In preparation for the opening, ancient manuscripts and objects directly related to the history and culture of Uzbekistan were purchased from antique dealers, private collectors and international auction houses such as Christie's and Sotheby's.In May 2025, a collection of Seljuk-era jewellery that was up for auction at Christie's was purchased by the center.
+In preparation for the opening, ancient manuscripts and objects directly related to the history and culture of Uzbekistan were purchased from antique dealers, private collectors and international auction houses such as Christie's and Sotheby's.
+In May 2025, a collection of Seljuk-era jewellery that was up for auction at Christie's was purchased by the center.
 The collection includes 35 handcrafted rings, earrings, bracelets, chains and clasps.

 At the opening ceremony of the UNESCO General Conference, hosted by Uzbekistan in October 2025, Mirziyoyev invited other nations to collaborate in the work of the center "to advance tolerance, enlightenment and interfaith harmony."

 In September 2025, Paolo Zampolli, the United States special envoy for global partnerships visited the Center in Tashkent on his first official visit to Uzbekistan.

 In November 2025, Kassym-Jomart Tokayev, Ilham Aliyev, Sadyr Zhaparov, and Emomali Rahmon (leaders of Kazakhstan, Azerbaijan, Kyrgyzstan and Tajikistan) joined Mirziyoyev in a visit to the Center.

+The Center was officially opened in March 2026 in the presence of the President Shavkat Mirziyoyev.